mongodb/docs/source/includes/fact-update-set-create-fields.rst

 Some update operators, such as :update:`$set`, will create the field if the field does not exist.
-See the individual :manual:`update operator </reference/operator/update>` reference for details.
+See the individual :ref:`update operator
+<update-operators-top-level>` reference for details.